ProfGentry/Introduction-to-Programming-with-Java/SDC120-Week1-Notes.md

 - Step 7, consider renaming step to "Closing Resources" and replacing the line of code with "Close the Scanner object".✅

-🟧 I did also add that line from above to the overview
 ---

 # Overall Notes